 Mulching plays an important role in defining the microclimate of the region, it is placed on.
-As it generally covers the top soil of the area, restricting the solar penetration into the soil, thus affects the soil temperature by reduction in the degrees just beneath the mulch.
-Crop residue decomposition puts a similar conditions when comes in contact of the soil.
-Temperature of the soil further influences the moisture being negatively correlated to each other.
-In the present study the effect of PRQI in correlation with both soil temperature and moisture defines the impact of quality parameter of crop residue on the mentioned soil physical parameters.
-Figure 2 showed that crop residues with lower PRQI does not decompose quickly, remains in the soil for a longer duration thus bringing microclimatic changes in the under soil.
+As it generally covers the topsoil of the area, restricting the solar penetration into the soil, thus affects the soil temperature by reduction in the degrees just beneath the mulch.
+Crop residue decomposition puts similar conditions when comes in contact with the soil.
+The temperature of the soil further influences the moisture being negatively correlated to each other.
+In the present study, the effect of PRQI in correlation with both soil temperature and moisture defines the impact of the quality parameter of crop residue on the mentioned soil physical parameters.
+Figure 2 shows that crop residues with lower PRQI do not decompose quickly, and remains in the soil for a longer duration thus bringing microclimatic changes in the under soil.
 Sugarcane having low PRQI is observed to have decreased soil temperature and correspondingly increased moisture content than the highest PRQI wheat straw.
 Whereas wheat straw decomposed at a faster rate therefore did not influence the soil temperature and moisture as an immediate effect.
 The decomposition of crop residues progressively declines the soil moisture and temperature (Mary et al., 1996; Quemada & Cabrera, 1997; Thongjoo et al., 2005).
-Even though retention of soil moisture is a beneficial aspect of soil quality but in terms of nutrient release faster decomposition rate has superfluous effect of mineralization process than slow decomposing crop residues.
+Even though retention of soil moisture is a beneficial aspect of soil quality in terms of nutrient release faster decomposition rate has a superfluous effect on mineralization process than slow decomposing crop residues.

 Fig.2.
 Correlation between PRQI and mean soil temperature (10 cm) and mean soil moisture content (0-10 cm) during the decomposition of the crop residues.
 (S-sugarcane leaves residue; M-maize leaves residue; R-rice straw; W-wheat straw)

-Further effects of PRQI on the microbial load of the soil were studied and the results are represented in the Figure 3.
-It was observed that crop residues with low PRQI under decomposition was weighed down by higher number of fungal than bacterial colonies.
+Further effects of PRQI on the microbial load of the soil were studied and the results are represented in Figure 3.
+It was observed that crop residues with low PRQI under decomposition were weighed down by a higher number of fungi than bacterial colonies.
 High moisture supports the growth of fungi; since sugarcane leaves residue had higher moisture content during initial phases of decomposition therefore it can be attributed to optimum growth conditions for the dwelling of fungal population.
-On the contrary, slightly less humid conditions with optimum temperature near 370 C led to the propagation of more bacterial growth in the wheat straw residue (Rui et al., 2009).
-The plant litter decomposition is highly dependent on the C: N ratio as it also entails the information about the maturity stage of the residue.
-Mature plants have more complex compounds in their structural frame and hence require more log phased microflora to decompose the stable compounds (Alexander, 1977).
-The bacterial to fungal ratio determine the response of microbial community to the availability of mature or young plant litter.
-As mature plants have more recalcitrant compounds such as lignin content so will be prevailed by fungus growth and younger plant litter is richer in nitrogen content therefore attracts more bacterial community for its decomposition (Astaraei, 2008).
-In the present study it was more evident that higher bacterial to fungal ratio supports grain crop residues than sugarcane leaves residue.
-Though, lignin content of sugarcane leaves residue was comparable to other crop residues but due to its low nitrogen content it takes more efforts to decompose than the other crops.
-But with the aid of PRQI the decomposability of any crop residue could be easily predicted before its application in the agriculture fields for various soil improving mechanisms.
+On the contrary, slightly less humid conditions with an optimum temperature near 370 C led to the propagation of more bacterial growth in the wheat straw residue (Rui et al., 2009).
+The plant litter decomposition is highly dependent on the C: N ratio as it also entails information about the maturity stage of the residue.
+Mature plants have more complex compounds in their structural frame and hence require more log-phased microflora to decompose the stable compounds (Alexander, 1977).
+The bacterial-to-fungal ratio determines the response of the microbial community to the availability of mature or young plant litter.
+As mature plants have more recalcitrant compounds such as lignin content so will be prevailed by fungus growth and younger plant litter is richer in nitrogen content and therefore attracts more bacterial community for its decomposition (Astaraei, 2008).
+In the present study, it was more evident that a higher bacterial-to-fungal ratio supports grain crop residues than sugarcane leaves residue.
+Though the lignin content of sugarcane leaves residue was comparable to other crop residues due to its low nitrogen content it takes more effort to decompose than the other crops.
+But with the aid of PRQI the decomposability of any crop residue could be easily predicted before its application in the agriculture fields for various soil-improving mechanisms.